-The healthcare team will arrange for you to come back to the clinic within three weeks.
-The breast tissue and lymph nodes that your surgeon removed will have been examined under a microscope.
-Your surgeon will tell you the results and discuss with you any treatment or follow-up you need.
+The breast cancer team will arrange for you to have an appointment with your surgeon within 3 weeks.
+The breast tissue and lymph nodes that your surgeon removed, will have been examined under a microscope.
+Your surgeon will tell you the results, may check on your wound, and discuss with you any treatment or follow-up you need.
 They will also be able to tell you when you can return to work.
+In some cases, results are sent in a letter or email.

-Once your wound has healed, your breast-care nurse will fit you with a more suitable, long-term prosthesis.
+Once your wound has healed, the breast cancer team will fit you with a more suitable, long-term prosthesis.